alawryaguila/multi-view-AE/docs/source/documentation/limitations.rst

 Limitations and user implementations
 ====================================

-There are a number of limitations and allowed parameter combinations within the ``multiviewAE`` framework.
+There are a number of limitations and allowed parameter combinations within the ``multi-view-AE`` framework.
 These restrictions are set in the ``multiviewae/base/validation.py`` file and will need to be updated should the user wish to add their own implementations.
 Allowed parameter types are also set in the ``multiviewae/base/validation.py`` file.

 Limitations and allowed parameter combinations